nwokedi345/html-portfolio/README.md

 # html-portfolio
-My portfolio journey as a web dveloper beginner
+My first portfolio journey as a web dveloper beginner